 Riz Ahmed is amazing here, doing easily the finest work of his career so far.
 He’s intense and stubborn, just like you’d expect a heavy metal drummer to be.
 At the same time, he slowly lets you in, giving Ruben extra layers.
 Plus, the way he depicts having lost his hearing is not just moving, it feels accurate to the situation.
 Olivia Cooke and Paul Raci are good too (as is Mathieu Amalric in a small role), but this is Ahmed’s show.

 Filmmaker Darius Marder really goes above and beyond here.
-The script he co-wrote with Derek Cianfrance (an acclaimed director in his own right) and Abraham Marder is fantastically sturdy, giving you only what you need.
+The script he co-wrote with Abraham Marder, based on a story by Darius Marder and Derek Cianfrance (an acclaimed director in his own right) is fantastically sturdy, giving you only what you need.
 However, it’s Marder’s direction, especially with how he utilizes sound, that demands attention.
 Marder makes sound, or the lack thereof, a prime element of the film, to stupendous effect.
 We’re always up close and personal with Ruben, so the sound, not just the visuals, raising things to an even higher level.

 Awards wise, Sound of Metal is primarily a player for Riz Ahmed in Best Actor.
 However, don’t sleep on its potential in Best Original Screenplay.
 Plus, if voters really do take to its design, Best Sound could be on the table, too.
 If those were to happen, would a Best Picture nomination be too shocking?
 Ahmed in Actor is main focus, but there are other possibilities here, too.